 It was incredible.
 It was like an auction where they were bidding one grain, two fruits and so much more.
-I listened in awe as she took a piece of pizza and broke it down into grains, the tomato paste a vegetable and Vitamin A and the cheese as dairy and just kept going.
+I listened in awe as she took a piece of pizza and broke it down into grains, the tomato pastes a vegetable and Vitamin A and the cheese as dairy and just kept going.
 My mouth dropped.
 This woman knew her stuff and was going to make sure the children in her school district were well-fed and their nutrition maximized.

 In my two hours with Marilyn Moody, I have a new respect for school lunches.
-I learned there is great love for our children, not only from directors like Marilyn Moody, but from every company that is preparing and creating our children’s food.
+I learned there is a great love for our children, not only from directors like Marilyn Moody but from every company that is preparing and creating our children’s food.
 Their only responsibility is our children’s nutrition and they take it seriously.

 I was sad to have to leave Marilyn Moody.
 She is an amazing woman whom I compared to Vogue Magazine.
-She’s setting trends, she’s walking the run way and making school lunch a modern wonder.
+She’s setting trends, she’s walking the runway and making school lunch a modern wonder.

 As I joined another School Nutrition rock star, I happened to see Marilyn Moody on the floor doing what she loves–spreading the word about school lunch.
 Here she is with KCTV news:

 They were explaining to viewers that the hope is to make pizza, Chinese food, juices and other foods have less sodium, calories, sugars and fats that our children will eat.